dnaq/plover-flake/readme.md

 # A flake for plover with support for plugins

+This is an experimental flake which packages plover for nix, along with support for plugins from the plugins registry.

 ## Usage

 Add this flake to your flake inputs, e.g. `inputs.plover-flake.url = "github:dnaq/plover-flake";`

 Then a plover derivation containing the plugins you want can be built with

 ```nix
   plover-flake.packages.${system}.plover.with-plugins (ps: with ps; [
       plover-dict-commands
       plover-console-ui
   ];
 ```

 where `ps` is an attribute set containing all plugins from the plugin registry as well as some extra plugins.